BlockchainCommons/Research/papers/bcr-2023-007-envelope-output-desc.md

 The subject of a Bitcoin Output Descriptor Envelope is a text string containing a Bitcoin output descriptor.

 * It MUST include an `isA: OutputDescriptor` assertion to declare its type conforming to this document.
-* It MAY include a `hasName` assertion, where the object is a string.
+* It MAY include a `hasName` assertion, where the object MUST be a non-empty string.
-* It MAY include a `note` assertion, where the object is a string.
+* It MAY include a `note` assertion, where the object MUST be a non-empty string.

 **Example:**